 The Local Bond Law governs the issuance of bonds and notes to finance general capital expenditures.
 All bonds are retired in serial installments within the statutory period of usefulness.
 Bonds issued by the County are general obligation bonds, backed by the full faith and credit of the County.
-Bond anticipation notes, which are issued to temporarily finance capital projects, must be paid off within ten years and five months or retired by the issuance of bonds.
+Pursuant to N.J.S.A.
+40A:2-8, bond anticipation notes, which are issued to temporarily finance capital projects, cannot be renewed past the third anniversary unless an amount equal to at least the first requirement is paid prior to each anniversary and must be paid off within ten years and five months or retired by the issuance of bonds.